SOUND BODY - IES (2022 - 23)

 Collaboration with: Juan Betancurth, performed by Romany Dear

-Musical interventions by: Alicia Matthews, Jose Marulanda and Daniel Nueman.
+Musical interventions by: Alicia Matthews, Jose Marulanda, Daniel Nueman and Victoria Keddie.

-This work will be next presented at: El Dorado Museo, Bogota, Colo,bia and The Judson Church, Movement Research Centre, New York, September 2023.
+This work was most recently presented at: El Dorado Museo, Bogota, Colombia in August 2023, and The Judson Church, Movement Research Centre, New York, in September 2023.